Belonging at St. John’s

 The aim of the education offered by St. John’s College is the liberation of the human intellect.
 This is an education for all, regardless of a person’s race, sex, national or ethnic origin, age, religion, disability, marital status, sexual orientation, or gender identity and expression.
 By reading great books and struggling together with the fundamental questions that they raise, students and their teachers learn from their differences and discover more deeply their shared humanity.
-In this and other ways, a diversity of background and experience enriches our community of learning.
+In this and other ways, a diversity of background, ideas, and experience enriches our community of learning.

 You can view the current freshman class profile here.